Who Destroyed Agamemnon and Why?

 Salvador Dali, Agamemnon et Clytemnestre, 1968, image courtesy of Christie’s

 In many myths, the main perpetrator in Agamemnon’s death was his wife Clytemnestra.
 But why was she so angry with him?
 Before the Trojan War began, Agamemnon had sacrificed their daughter Iphigenia.
-He committed this brutal act in order to appease Artemis, the goddess of the hunt, so that she would give them fair weather while sailing on the sea towards Troy.
+He committed this act in order to appease Artemis, the goddess of the hunt, so that she would give them fair weather while sailing on the sea towards Troy.
 Clytemnestra tried to stop her daughter from being slain but her efforts were in vain.
 And so, Agamemnon sailed off to Troy showing no sadness about his daughter’s death, leaving his devastated wife behind for many years.
 Understandably, her blood was boiling by this point, and the distance only served to amplify the emotional dissonance between them.

-Aegisthus Coaxed Her into Doing It
+Aegisthus Coaxed Her Into Doing It

 agamemnon krater